Tips On How To Write Well

-I'm not a natural teacher, so I'm not even going to attempt to explain how to use grammar properly here.
-Suffice it to say that it's always come quite naturally to me; I tend to just “know” when something works.
-That said, there are a few tips I can give to you regarding grammar.
+I’m not a natural teacher, so I’m not even going to attempt to explain how to use grammar properly here.
+Suffice it to say that it’s always come quite naturally to me; I tend to just “know” when something works.
+That said, there are a few tips I can give you regarding grammar.
 First of all, do not – under any circumstances – rely on the grammar check function of any word processing program.
-The English language is so complex, and the rules behind proper grammar are so convoluted, that such programs truly can't hope to get it right.
+The English language is so complex, and the rules behind proper grammar are so convoluted, that such programs truly can’t hope to get it right.
 They can serve as a guide, but should never be taken as gospel.

-So, if you can't rely on word processing software to double-check your grammar, what can you do?
+So, if you can’t rely on word processing software to double-check your grammar, what can you do?
 Proofreading is obviously smart – if it sounds “off,” chances are that it is.
 However, my rule of thumb is this: when in doubt, Google it.
 It will take you literally two seconds to do, and it can help you maintain a higher rating overall.
-If you can't find any concrete advice regarding your grammar conundrum, omit the phrase in question altogether.
-Honestly, simplicity is essential when writing for the web; backspace, rewrite and keep it clean and clear.
+If you can’t find any concrete advice regarding your grammar conundrum, omit the phrase in question altogether.
+Honestly, simplicity is essential when writing for the web; backspace, rewrite, and keep it clean and clear.

-A good friend of mine starting writing for Textbroker not very long ago.
-He complained about going over the allotted number of words, and fretted to me about having to fall precisely within the word count given by the client.
+A good friend of mine started writing for Textbroker not very long ago.
+He complained about going over the allotted number of words and fretted to me about having to fall precisely within the word count given by the client.
 First of all, while you must meet the minimum number of required words, it is okay to go over.
-It's obviously not in your financial best interests to exceed the upper word count guide by an astronomical amount, but “going over” is permitted.
+It’s obviously not in your financial best interests to exceed the upper word count guide by an astronomical amount, but “going over” is permitted.

 When you accept an assignment, eyeball the word count.
-Before typing a single word, get an idea in your head for what the “shape” of the article will be.
-You're going to want to have an introduction, a body and a conclusion.
+Before typing a single word, get an idea in your head of what the “shape” of the article will be.
+You’re going to want to have an introduction, a body, and a conclusion.
 How will all of those be broken down?
 I like to keep my paragraphs between 50 and 100 words.
-Therefore, a 500 word article will consist of five to ten paragraphs.
+Therefore, a 500-word article will consist of five to ten paragraphs.
 Before writing it, map out a brief outline.
 Decide ahead of time how many paragraphs it will have – then “fill in” those paragraphs accordingly.
-Math is by no means my strong suit, but I've found that planning ahead helps me maintain a decent word count and increase my overall efficiency.
+Math is by no means my strong suit, but I’ve found that planning ahead helps me maintain a decent word count and increase my overall efficiency.

 Keep It Simple!